momentfree/node-red-contrib-nextcloud-info/README.md

 ## News
 Other Nextcloud EndPoint url are now available to get information about users, capabilities and more.

-Tested only on Nextcloud 18, should work on version 15 or greater
+Tested only on Nextcloud 18, should work on version 15 or greater.